TIC3001-AY2425S2/peerprep-g02/k8s-deployment/README.md

   127.0.0.1 nginx-gateway
   ```
 #### Quick start
-1. Start minikube using `minikube start`
+1. Start minikube using `minikube start --cpus=4 --memory=8192`
 2. Enable the addons for Auto Scalling and Dashboarding
 ```
-minikube addons enable metrics-server minikube addons enable dashboard
+minikube addons enable metrics-server minikube addons enable dashboard minikube addons enable ingress

 ```
 3. Deploy the containers `kubectl apply -f k8s-deployment`
 4. Validate all pods are running `kubectl get pods`
 5. Port forward frontend service and nginx service
 ```
 kubectl port-forward svc/nginx-gateway 8080:8080
-kubectl port-forward svc/frontend 3000:3000
+kubectl port-forward svc/ingress-nginx-controller 3000:80 -n ingress-nginx
 ```
 6. After port forwarding, you can access the services on:

   - Frontend : http://peerprep.local:3000
   - Nginx Gateway: http://nginx-gateway:8080

-7. The auto scaler is configured to scale when CPU cross 600%, you can use the following command increase load on cpu
+7. The auto scaler is configured to scale when CPU cross 10%, you can use the following command to check the status
-8. TBU
+   `kubectl get hpa`